andre-paraense/survicate-flutter-sdk/example/README.md

 ///...
 ```

-Please follow the SDK documentation to better understand the available methods arguments and responses.
+Please follow the SDK documentation in code to better understand the available methods arguments and responses.